kwabenasapong/openpldoc/manual/source/songs.rst

 utility called "TurboDB Data Exchange".

 First, locate your ZionWorx songs database.
-ZionWorx lets you define the location in :guilabel:`File > Preferences`.
-The database folder will contain a collection of files such as Data.tdbd and MainTable.dat
+ZionWorx lets you define the location in :menuselection:`File --> Preferences`.
+The database folder will contain a collection of files such as Data.tdbd and MainTable.dat.

     Default location on Windows XP::